The Best Fluffy Pancakes recipe you will fall in love with. Full of tips and tricks to help you make the best pancakes.

 - The most common causes of unstable WiFi

-- When the issue is caused by your router or by the network
+- How to tell if the issue is your router or the network

 Quick Answer: Why Does Xfinity WiFi Keep Dropping?

-Xfinity WiFi usually drops because of signal interference, router placement problems, network congestion, outdated equipment, or weak signal strength.
-Restarting the gateway and improving router placement often fixes the problem.
+Xfinity WiFi usually drops due to signal interference, poor router placement, network congestion, outdated equipment, or weak signal strength.
+In many cases, restarting the gateway and optimizing your setup can fix the issue quickly.

 | Cause | Description | Recommended Fix |